Ghana Minute.

 Also known as: Mr Agbodza · Mr Governs Kwame Agbodza

-Roads and Highways Minister overseeing Ghana's infrastructure programme, recently warning contractors over delayed projects and payment recoveries.
+Roads and Highways Minister overseeing Ghana's infrastructure agenda including contract management and road project delivery.

 In coverage